vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Introduction

-For many years, there were barriers surrounding the many unsatisfied Windows users finding themselves yearning for more and Mac OS X users that developed an itch for tinkering with open-source tools.
+For many years, there were barriers surrounding the many unsatisfied Microsoft Windows users yearning for more and some Mac OS X users that developed an itch for tinkering with open-source tools.
 Namely, they didn't have:

 * the cash-flow or desire to pick up a dedicated Linux box; _or_
 * the technical expertise to create a dual-boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.